Quick Details

 - Are tickets refundable or transferable?

-- All sales are final.
+- If trip protection is purchased, refunds are available.
+Without trip protection: All sales are final.
 We can transfer to another event if you let us know beforehand.

 - Is there a discount for group bookings?